-Join Ben Long for an in-depth discussion in this video Toning, part of Foundations of Photography: Black and White.
+Join Ben Long for an in-depth discussion in this video Toning, part of Photography Foundations: Black and White.

 In a wet darkroom, after you've made a black-and-white print, you can soak it in…different toning agents to give it an overall tone, or colorcast.…By tone, I don't mean shade of gray, but an actual color tone.…So a sepia tone, for example, to make an image look more antique.…We can do a digital version of that very easily using the Black and White…adjustment layer by simply going into the Black and White adjustment layer…controls and checking this Tint box.
 And boom!…As soon as I do, my image is tinted.…